Recommended Reading: Art and Race

 Image: Sonya Clark, Black Hair Flag, 2010, Paint, canvas, thread, 51.25 x 26.1 x 1.1 in.
 (130.2 x 66.3 x 2.8 cm), Collection of Pamela K. and William A. Royall, Jr.

-Featured in the forthcoming exhibition, TEXTURES: the history and art of Black hair (Oct 2020-Aug 2021)
+Featured in the exhibition, TEXTURES: the history and art of Black hair (Oct 2020-Aug 2021) at the Kent State University Museum.

 The Abolition Collective, Together We Lift The Sky: New to Abolition Study Guide (Summer 2020). https://abolitionjournal.org/studyguide/